TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-loading-windows-files.md

 <properties
     pageTitle="Getting ready VM boot error"
-    description="Virtual machine failed to boot because it is stuck at Getting ready screen" infoBubbleText="A boot error 'Getting ready' has been found for your virtual machine." resource="virtualmachines"
+    description="Virtual machine failed to boot because it is stuck at Getting Windows ready screen" infoBubbleText="A boot error 'Getting Windows ready' has been found for your virtual machine." resource="virtualmachines"
     authors="timbasham"
     ms.author="tibasham"